 Release Notes: This release adds support for highlighting code regions which are unprocessed due to ifdefs, support for code folding of classes, interfaces, modules, tasks, and functions, and a few bugfixes.

 Profanity is a minimalist console-based XMPP client inspired by Irssi.
-It features desktop notifications, typing notifications, chat logging, a customizable UI, and support for sending tinyurls.
+It features MUC support, OTR messaging, desktop notifications, and a customizable UI.

 Release Notes: This release adds use of contact nicknames throughout the user interface, full roster management (including nicknames and groups), sending and receiving chat room invites, service discovery commands, reorganizing and tidying windows, a /duck command to perform Web searches using the DuckDuckGo searchbot, and many other bugfixes and enhancements.